Kristal-g/kristal-g.github.io/2021-01-15-HEVD_StackOverflowGS_Windows_10_RS5_x64.md

 Notes:
 1. We could use a dynamic pattern search on our loaded hevd.sys image to find the MiGetPteAddress instead of using a constant offset
-2. Locating the CTL_CODE in the stack is something we can do in the shellcode itself, and actually I'll demonstrate it in a later post

 ```cpp
 #include "main.h"